-The Center for Interdisciplinary Research, Collaboration, Learning, and Engagement (CIRCLE) seeks applicants for its second Graduate Fellowship, 2025-26.
+The Center for Interdisciplinary Research, Collaboration, Learning, and Engagement (CIRCLE) seeks applicants for its third Graduate Fellowship, 2026-27.
 See below for the fellowship’s description, eligibility requirements, and how to apply.
-The application deadline is April 4, 2025.
+The application deadline is March 13th.

 Description